ckan/ckan/doc/maintaining/installing/install-from-source.rst

     ckan.site_url = http://demo.ckan.org

   Do not add a trailing slash to the URL.
+Also note that this must exactly match the URL that will appear in your browser, including the protocol (http or https).
+If for example you later deploy CKAN as a production server with an SSL certificate, you should update `ckan.site_url` accordingly.

 .. _setting up solr: